 - 8. Close the system. - 9.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

-Figure 20.
-Removing and Installing the Expansion Card in Riser 1
+Figure 19.
+Removing and Installing the Expansion Card from Expansion-Card Riser 1

 - 1. expansion card

 - 2. expansion-card latch

-- 3. expansion-card riser touch points
+- 3. riser touch points (2)

 - 4. expansion-card riser 1